DR. robert Szilagyi

 More Faculty Profiles

-Meet Dr. Emmanual Osei, Assistant Professor of Biology in the Irving K. Barber Faculty of Science.
+Meet Dr. Julien Picault, Professor of Teaching, Economics in the Irving K. Barber Faculty of Arts and Social Sciences.

 Meet the New Faces of the Okanagan